Buntworthy/motey-monitor/README.md

 Moteino using RF for communication to the hub, DHT-22 for temperature and humidity measurments, AAA(?) batteries for power, 3D printed case.

+### Web temperature

+Using openweathermap.org API for grabbing current conditions in Cambridge.

 ## Hub

 Raspberry Pi connected to Moteino.
 Moteino receives RF temperature readings, communicates to Pi over serial port.
 Pi updates MySQL database via calls to a PHP script.
 Pi code written in Python to monitor serial port and report to database.
 Plugged into power supply.